 So…that might sound gross.
 But just keep thinking “mushrooms”, and try it!
-As the Spruce notes, huitlacoche is sometimes referred to lovingly as “Mexican truffle.”
+As The Spruce notes, huitlacoche is sometimes referred to lovingly as “Mexican truffle.”
 Sounds better already!

 It’s a neat flavor, quite mild, and often just blends right in with the other elements of a dish.

-Chile Relleño Tacos from a Modern Cozumel Spot
+Inventive Cozumel Tacos from a Modern Spot